 3. Spay/Neuter and Teeth Cleaning

-What should I expect at my pet’s wellness visit?
+What should I expect at a wellness visit?

 1. Temperature Check